mycrl/turn-rs/docs/configure.md

 ### `[turn.interfaces.transport]`

-* Type: enum of strings
+* Type: enum of string

 Describes the transport protocol used by the interface.
 The value can be `udp` or `tcp`, which correspond to udp turn and tcp turn respectively, and choose whether to bind the turn service to a udp socket or a tcp socket.